vanilla/vanilla-docker/docs/xdebug.md

 ![Xdebug Mapping needed](./images/xdebug_mapping_needed.png)

-To fix that issue you need to map the symlink path to the real path like so:
+To fix that issue you need to click on "Click to set up path mappings" in order to map the symlink path to the real path like so:

 ![Xdebug Mapping](./images/xdebug_mapping.png)